hokevins/mixer-fixer/README.md

 ## Housekeeping & Updating to New Releases

 Currently, React Native does not support npm version 5.x+.
-I recommend using a Node/NPM version manager like 'n'.  `npm install -g n` Running the following commands will tell you what versions you currently have:
+I recommend using a Node/NPM version manager like 'n'.
+Simply run `npm install -g n` to install 'n' globally.
+Running the following commands will tell you what versions you currently have:
 ```
 node -v